g3tsyst3m/g3tsyst3m.github.io/_posts/2025-8-12-How to Create a Staged - In-Memory .NET Reflective Shellcode Loader.md

 <img width="1085" height="738" alt="image" src="https://github.com/user-attachments/assets/e06d9e7d-9863-4928-9f17-016eb1a78a97" />

 Those are just a few tips.
 There's tons of more in-depth Blue Team tricks and tactics to tackle this.
 Trust me.
 For now, we settle for this victory of bypassing Windows Defender XDR and Sophos XDR 😸  However!
-Shoutouts to ANY.RUN, as it DID notice suspicious activity
+Shoutouts to ANY.RUN, as it DID notice suspicious activity.
 That's it for me.
 Hope this made sense and helped.
 Later everyone!

+All Code used in this post: [Source Code](https://github.com/g3tsyst3m/CodefromBlog/tree/main/2025-8-12-How%20to%20Create%20a%20Staged%20In-Memory%20.NET%20Reflective%20Shellcode%20Loader)

 ***ANY.RUN Sandboxing***
 -